jmw-phys/iNORG/README.md

     finished: Now the v1.0.24 energy is same as v1.0.07-fixed. next do : (same as prev)
     tinking : if there some off-diagonal 4 Fermi term in the H matrix, was not considered?
 Or overlap?

+Version: v1.0.25 @ 2023.04.08
+    finished: Find the bug for the anti-commutation in state.cpp Ln:93. next do : Test for the Green calc function. tinking : In the rotation of the impurity orbital, the energy becomes higher, so the Green calc may be wrong.
+What about the beginning at no-rotation impurity orbital converge U for rotation impurity orbital?